MariannBea/MariannBea.github.io/_posts/2021-09-08-movie-studio-profits-linear-regression.md

 With films made after 2005, shortly after Facebook was founded, the coefficient of determination is only 9%.
 However, this increases to 17% with movies made after 2015.
 Facebook likes do a much better job of predicting movie success with movies made more recently.
 Because the dataset contains movies from a wide range of dates, this feature might not be that useful in creating a model using this particular dataset.
 However, it would definitely be worth considering using this feature in a model with a set based off of only more recent movies.

 Next, I looked at how well the plot keywords could predict movie profits.
 The graph below shows that these keywords have an abysmal predictive ability.
+Even though I used the normalized profits values, the coefficient of determination is way outside the range of 0 - 1.
 I tried a range of words and got very similar results each time.

 ![keywords linear regression](https://user-images.githubusercontent.com/83561268/132297470-184e69db-bccc-4685-9af0-a5607c43bd84.PNG)